kidpaul94/MS-DPT/training4yolact/README.md

 ![alt text](<./google-colab.png>)

  Google Colab is a notebook that provides free GPU computation.
 You can mount Google Colab with your Google Drive to store and train the DNN.
- **Google_colab.py** contains the list of commands you need to fun to proceed either transfer learning or fine tuning.
+ **Google_colab.py** contains the list of commands you need to proceed for either transfer learning or fine tuning.

  _How to use_